Photo courtesy Justice at Taylor Farms, Teamster.org

 But these massive warehouses carry risks of their own.
 To prevent E. coli and salmonella outbreaks, fresh-cut produce firms treat their vegetables with chlorine and use other cleaning chemicals that sometimes can pose hazards to workers.

-Read more from Mother Jones.
+Read full article from Mother Jones.